Types of Homeowners Insurance

 An HO5 policy provides broader protection and higher coverage limits than your typical homeowners policy.
 An HO5 policy is like the Rolls Royce of insurance policies.
 It takes your basic homeowners insurance coverage and gives it a ton of extra perks.

-One of the biggest differences is the way your stuff is covered – with an HO3 policy you’re defaulted to actual cash value, and in an HO5 your stuff is covered for replacement cost.
-At Lemonade, we believe you should always have your stuff covered with replacement cost, so while you’ll have an HO3 policy, we’ll include this HO5 feature in your policy.
+One of the biggest differences is the way your stuff is covered—with a typical HO3 policy you’re defaulted to actual cash value, while with an HO5 policy your belongings are covered for replacement cost.
+At Lemonade, we believe you should always have your stuff covered with replacement cost, so while we offer you an HO3 policy, it comes with this HO5-style feature.